 We acquire an asset if it has the potential to meet the evolving needs of our customers and communities, can be acquired at the right price, and is likely to create financial value for us over time.
+Published this year, our Responsible Property.

-Published this year, our Responsible Property Investment Policy sets out the standards for acquisitions.
+our Responsible Property Investment Policy sets out the standards for acquisitions.